Grendahl/t-rex-faq/README.md

 ie: ```--config conf.json --api-key XXXX``` will allow you to change every value and save them to conf.json except for a new API key when you try to change the password via the WebUI.

 ## Why does --autoupdate not work?
-It only works for t-rex 0.23.1+.
+It only works for T-Rex 0.23.1+.
 There was a breaking change in 0.23.0 so auto updates was disabled for any version older than that.

 **IMPORTANT!** If you are running a version older than 0.23.0, be sure to remove your OC settings before updating!
 The cards will be numered/logged into a different order so your OCs will end up on different cards than you intend.
 You can reapply them after update has been completed.